SR

 Festive

-A rich, steamed custard pudding made with coconut milk, jaggery, eggs, and spices like cardamom and nutmeg.
+Rich, steamed custard pudding made with coconut milk, jaggery, eggs, and spices like cardamom and nutmeg.
+Of Malay Muslim origin, now quintessentially Sri Lankan festive dessert.

 vegetarianContains: EggsContains: Coconut